 Online Support

 Although training in your own home gym can be rewarding, there are times when training by yourself isn’t as motivating as having a training partner.
 Many lifting apps provide an online social community of support to help you stay motivated.
-Other apps will also notify you on new personal records throughout your training, keeping you feeling motivated and inspired for the next workout.
+Other apps will also notify you on new personal records throughout your training, keeping you engaged and inspired for the next workout.

 RELATED: Fitness in Social Media

-What to Look for in the Best Weightlifting Apps
+What to Look For in the Best Weightlifting Apps

 Looking for a strength training app to fit your needs?
 Here are some things to consider before subscribing to an app.